Skolkovo Foundation

 Grant in 2012

-StarForce Technologies is a software and technology company based in Moscow, Russia, founded in 2000.
-It focuses on protecting digital information from copying, hacking, and unauthorized use through its comprehensive range of software solutions.
-The company serves various sectors, including software development, gaming, corporate security, and education, offering tools designed to combat issues such as commercial replication, private copying, and unauthorized distribution.
-StarForce's digital rights management system is integrated into a software protection engine, providing developers and digital content publishers with effective options for product distribution and sales management.
-By enabling clients to enhance their defenses against digital threats, StarForce Technologies plays a crucial role in safeguarding intellectual property and ensuring the integrity of digital content.
+StarForce Technologies is a Moscow-based software and technology company established in 2000, specializing in the protection of digital information from copying, hacking, and unauthorized use.
+The company develops and implements a range of software solutions that offer copyright and intellectual property protection across various sectors, including software development, gaming, corporate security, and education.
+StarForce Technologies provides a comprehensive suite of tools designed to safeguard software and content against commercial replication, unauthorized distribution, and hacking.
+Their digital rights management system is integrated with a software protection engine, equipping software developers and digital content publishers with diverse options for product distribution and sales management.
+By enabling clients to enhance their defenses against digital threats, StarForce Technologies plays a critical role in helping businesses secure their digital assets.

 MobiVita